 The Common Sense approach to heating systems is that they should be power flushed when you fit a new component, such as a heat source (boiler, heat pump) or extension to the circuit and have a magnetic filter fitted to reduce future sludge.
-Because if the system is not clean and free of sludge or impurities.
-You are going to reduce the performance or usable life of the system and the product you are fitting to the system.
+If the system is not clean and free of sludge or impurities, you are going to reduce the performance or usable life of the system and the product you are fitting to the system.

 Think of it like this.
 If you are pushing gloopy sludge around your system, you are straining your system and it wont perform well.

 Remove the sludge from the boiler, pipework and radiators and your hot water in the heating system will get to your radiators quicker. (therefore it costs you less) and the radiators heat quicker (so the boiler isn’t running for so many extra hours and it costs you less).
 Your equipment isn’t under constant strain (so breakdowns are less likely and it costs you less)